inspiration: "the reichenbach fall" from sherlock

 "For your loss," Evelyn clarifies.

-His doughy face softens and turns down toward the ground.
+His doughy face softens and turns toward the ground.
 He taps his foot and nods.
 "I appreciate your condolences."

 Sweat pools on the back of Evelyn's head.
 They're not exactly sure how they should go about prying for details, so they dive right in with a "Tell me about your brother".

-The wind picks up around them, whipping Evelyn's hair and the man's face into a contorted expression of suppressed agony.
+The wind picks up around them, whipping Evelyn's hair and the brother's face into a contorted expression of suppressed agony.
 "He"—a pause—"my brother was a strange man."
 Evelyn wants to dig into the brother's ears and pick at his brain, pulling memory upon childhood memory out to inspect and remember.
 They need the answer to "Was he ever suicidal?" as it is the only question they need answered, but the brother continues to talk again, enriching Evelyn's life with boring stories and lingering comments and nonplussed inquiries.
 Evelyn shares the same concern, and despite the unentertaining aspect of the tales, they find themselves mentally storing each recount down to the very last detail for further studying.

 And then, the brother takes an unexpected turn from an enchanting tale about a family reunion to a statement that confirms Evelyn's suspicions.